-Microcephaly is often detected through a prenatal ultrasound, and is usually not obvious until the third trimester.
-It may also develop during a child’s infancy.
+Microcephaly is often detected through a prenatal ultrasound and may not be obvious until the third trimester.

 What Causes Microcephaly?

-A child can develop microcephaly in a mother’s womb (congenital) or later on in their infancy.
-Factors that cause a baby’s brain to stop growing in utero, include:
+A child can develop microcephaly in a mother’s womb.
+Factors that cause a baby’s brain to stop growing in utero include:

 - Genetic factors

 - Exposure to the Zika virus

 - Maternal alcohol or drug use